 - Is the door wood, metal or glass?
 This will help you determine the type of lock you can install.

 - How many doors do you want to manage?
-Do you really need to use the back door on your access control system, or the door that you don’t use often?
+Do you really need to use the back door on your access control, or the door that you don’t use often?

 - Can all of the doors be connected to an IT cabinet?
 Be careful of the distance and where the wires can be operated.

 - Is there another floor in the office?
 If so, we recommend that you use wires to connect the two floors to save installation expenses.
-Otherwise, you may need to install two access control systems.
+Otherwise, you may need to install two access control.

 - Is there a local supplier installing the door?
 Ordinary doors are not equipped with an electronic access infrastructure.
 Don’t try to provide everything from one vendor here.